Golden State Warriors Will Play Without Fans In Arena During Home Games Due To Coronavirus

-The Golden State Warriors announced that due to concerns over the spread of the coronavirus they will play upcoming home games without fans.
-They are the first major sports franchise in the country to ban fans.
+The Golden State Warriors announced that due to concerns over the spread of the coronavirus, they will play upcoming home games without fans, making them the first major sports franchise in the country to do so.

-On Thursday the Warriors play host to the Brooklyn Nets and the game will be played without fans in attendance, according to the Los Angeles Times.
+On Thursday, the Warriors will host the Brooklyn Nets, and the game will be played without a live audience, according to the Los Angeles Times.
 This announcement came Wednesday after city officials said they were banning gatherings of 1,000 people or more over the next two weeks.

 The team released a statement stating that fans would be prohibited from entering Thursday’s contest.

-Note: UPDATE: The NBA announced on Wednesday night that it is suspending the 2019-20 season until further notice, following reports that Utah Jazz center Rudy Gobert tested positive for COVID-19.